OctopusDeploy/docs/src/pages/docs/tasks/prioritize-tasks.md

 :::

 ## Task queue priority
-In Octopus **2024.2** we have redesigned the task system.
+In Octopus **2024.4** we have redesigned the task system.
 Tasks are processed based on their priority, in this order:
 * Queued tasks that are moved to the top
 * Tasks created from a prioritized deployment or runbook
 * Regular tasks

 Within each category, tasks are handled on a first in, first out basis.

 ## Lifecycle phases

-To mark a phase within a lifecycle as a priority, see [lifecycle phases with priority](/docs/releases/lifecycles#phases-with-priority) for more information.
+Octopus **2024.4** adds a feature to mark a phase within a lifecycle as a priority.
+See [lifecycle phases with priority](/docs/releases/lifecycles#phases-with-priority) for more information.